 Off-site Investigations

-MCP will also study areas southeast of the shopping center to see if TCE has moved beyond the property.
+• DTSC has requested testing in areas southeast of the shopping center to see if TCE has moved beyond the property.
+This work will include soil vapor sampling and is expected to occur in 2026.